 Yet, despite its dominance, brass band music in Aruba faced challenges over time.
 The rise of amplified music, electronic instruments, and shifting trends led to a decline in traditional brass bands.
 Once a staple of the genre, the iconic wheel-hub percussion sound gradually faded from performances, leaving many to wonder if the spirit of Asambeho was being lost.
 This decline, however, has sparked a renewed interest in preserving and reviving this unique musical tradition.

-Go Cultura Foundation, Aruba’s leading advocate for the Cultural and Creative Industries has once again been entrusted with bringing a powerful cultural initiative to life.
+Go Cultura Foundation, Aruba’s leading advocate for the Cultural and Creative Industries, has once again been entrusted with bringing a powerful cultural initiative to life.
 With its mission to formalize and develop Aruba’s cultural sector, Go Cultura ensures that Aruba’s heritage is not just remembered but actively integrated into the island’s sustainable development.

 After successfully executing the Steelpan Project in 2024 for the Aruba Tourism Authority—a project celebrating and revitalizing an essential part of Aruba’s musical heritage—Go Cultura has proven itself a driving force behind safeguarding and elevating the island’s traditions.
 In 2025, this partnership continues with the Asambeho Project, reaffirming ATA and Go Cultura’s shared commitment to protecting and elevating Aruba’s cultural identity.